-11. Light and Glare Find help answering light and glare questions
+- 11. Light and Glare Find help answering light and glare questions - a.

-- a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-None. - Could light or glare from the finished project be a safety hazard or interfere with views?
+None. - b.
+Could light or glare from the finished project be a safety hazard or interfere with views?

 No. - c.
 What existing off-site sources of light or glare may affect your proposal?
 None, any existing light or glare would not affect grass carp. - d.
 Proposed measures to reduce or control light and glare impacts, if any.
-None.

-12. Recreation Find help answering recreation questions

-- Would the proposed project displace any existing recreational uses?
+None. - 12.
+Recreation Find help answering recreation questions - a.
+What designated and informal recreational opportunities are in the immediate vicinity? - b.
+Would the proposed project displace any existing recreational uses?
 If so, describe.
 No. - Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any.
-None.

-13. Historic and Cultural Preservation Find help answering historic and cultural preservation questions
+None. - 13.
+Historic and Cultural Preservation Find help answering historic and cultural preservation questions - a.

-- a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
 If so, specifically describe. - b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources.
+Please list any professional studies conducted at the site to identify such resources. γ{\bigcirc} d.

-- c.
-Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. NA - d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.

-No change to resources is anticipated.
+C. Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. historia maps b.
+Is the site or affected geographic area currently served by public transit?
+If so, generally describe.
+If not, what is the approximate distance to the nearest transit stop?